Emily Andras

 Emily Andras is a Canadian television screenwriter, showrunner, and producer.
-She is known for creating the beloved cult genre television series Wynonna Earp and serving as executive producer and showrunner of Lost Girl (seasons 3 and 4).
+She is known for creating the beloved cult genre television series Wynonna Earp and for serving as executive producer and showrunner of Lost Girl (seasons 3 and 4).

 Early life

 Andras was born in Boston, Massachusetts, United States, and raised in Calgary, Alberta, Canada.
 She earned an English degree from Queen's University in Kingston, Ontario, Canada, and received her Bachelor of Applied Arts (Radio and Television) from the RTA School of Media at Ryerson University in Toronto, Ontario.

 Career

-Emily Andras is the creator and showrunner of SyFy's WYNONNA EARP which ran for 4 seasons and won two E!
+Emily Andras is the creator and showrunner of SyFy's Wynonna Earp, which ran for 4 seasons and won two E!
 People's Choice awards.
-The series was a cult hit with a fervent fanbase and dedicated comic conventions, and was especially lauded in the LGBTQ+ community.
+The series was considered incredibly successful, with dedicated comic conventions, and was especially lauded in the LGBTQ+ community.
 Emily created the Wynonna Earp series after her work on Lost Girl, where she was a writer and consulting producer for the first two seasons, showrunner and executive producer of seasons 3 and 4, and executive consulting producer in its fifth and final season.

 Prior to Lost Girl, she served on Instant Star as showrunner and executive producer, for which she began as a junior writer on the series.
 Prior to Wynonna Earp being greenlit, she was a writer and consulting producer on Killjoys during its development and first season.

 In 2008, she was nominated for a Gemini Award for Best Writing in a Children's or Youth's Program or Series, for Instant Star episode "Like A Virgin".
 She was nominated in 2013 for a Canadian Screen Award (CSA) for Best Writing in a Dramatic Series for Lost Girl episode "Into the Dark".
 In 2017, she received a CSA for Best Cross-Platform Project – Fiction for Wynonna Earp Interactive, and was nominated for Best Writing in a Dramatic Series for Wynonna Earp episode "Purgatory".
 In 2018, she was nominated for a CSA for Best Writing in a Dramatic Series for Wynonna Earp episode "I Hope You Dance".
 In 2019, she received the WGC Showrunner Award by the Writers Guild of Canada.

-Emily is known for her quick and witty dialogue, extensive world building/mythology, powerful female characters, and juicy cliff hangers -- CNBC called her “a genre darling” with a “devoted following, who call themselves 'Fandras'".
+Emily is known for her dialogue, extensive world building/mythology, powerful female characters, and cliff hangers.
+CNBC called her “a genre darling” with a “devoted following, who call themselves 'Fandras'".